The completion numbers of Hamiltonicity and pancyclicity in random graphs: Introduction

 \begin{defin} Let $\{ G_t \} _{t=0}^{\binom{n}{2}}$ be a random graph process.
 For $i\in \mathbb{N}^+$ we define the random variable $t_i$ as the minimum $t$ greater than $10n$ such that $G_t$ spans less than $i$ distinct $3$-spiders.
 We further define $t_i^*$ to be the minimum $t$ such that $G_t$ spans at least $i$ copies of $K_{1,3}$. \end{defin}

-Note that both the property of containing less than $i$ 3-spiders and the property of containing more than $i$ 3-stars are not monotone properties, so $t_i$ and $t_i^*$ should not be considered as hitting times.
+Note that both the property of containing less than $i$ 3-spiders and the property of containing at least $i$ 3-stars are not monotone properties, so $t_i$ and $t_i^*$ should not be considered as hitting times.

 Following Definition \ref{def:times} we are now ready to state our second main theorem.

 \begin{thm} Let $\{ G_t \} _{t=0}^{\binom{n}{2}}$ be a random graph process on $[n]$, and let $g(n)$ be a function that tends to infinity with $n$ arbitrarily slowly.
 Then, with high probability, for every $i\in \mathbb{N}^+$,